Athens without the Crowds: 10 Tips to enjoy the Classic City

-Athens is great: almost year-round sunshine, close to the Mediterranean Sea, safe, brimming with ancient history and museums full of artefacts, the food is excellent, and many people speak English.
-But this means it is extremely popular, and do not let the recent Greek economy crisis years fool you: tourism is what works well in Greece, and in the summer, the path up to the Acropolis is closer to a stampede than an intense dialogue with ancient history.
-So, here are my tips for that relaxed Athens experience, including good restaurants, culture, as well as a bit of shopping and sun tanning… and no, it doesn’t involve a cost-intensive private tour.
+Athens is great!
+Almost year-round sunshine, close to the Mediterranean Sea, safe, brimming with ancient history and museums full of artefacts.
+The food is excellent, and many people speak English.
+But this means it is extremely popular, and do not let the recent Greek economy crisis years fool you!
+Tourism is what works well in Greece, and in the summer, the path up to the Acropolis is closer to a stampede than an intense dialogue with ancient history.
+So, here are my tips for that relaxed Athens without the crowds experience, including good restaurants, culture, as well as a bit of shopping and sun tanning… and no, it doesn’t involve a cost-intensive private tour.

 Go in low season: February to May or October to November